GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

 **Giveaway Utility Commands**
 - <kbd>!endgiveaway</kbd> - End the current giveaway.
 No luck or stats will result from the giveaway.
 Useful if you start a giveaway on accident, as a test, or use the wrong keyword.
-- <kbd>!gcount</kbd> - Gvieaway Count.
+- <kbd>!gcount</kbd> - Giveaway Count.
 This will announce in chat how many viewers are currently entered in the giveaway.
 - <kbd>!add _targetuser_</kbd> - Add targetuser to the current giveaway if they are not entered already.
 This might be useful if someone asks you to enter them in the raffle while they are on discord but unable to type for example.

 **Giveaway Settings**
 - <kbd>!setsubluck</kbd> - This will aloow you to see what the values are set to as well as let you change them.
 Default tier values are 30 for t1, 35 for t2.
 40 for t3.
-If you are a Tier 1 subscriber, then every giveaway entered will give increase the floor (minimum) of your roll.
+If you are a Tier 1 subscriber, then every giveaway entered will increase the floor (minimum) of your roll.
 For example instead of rolling 0-1000, you would roll 300-1000, thus increasing your odds of getting a higher roll.
 Example: <kbd>!setsubluck 30 35 40</kbd>
 - <kbd>!afk% _percent_</kbd> - Announces to chat the current afkreroll penalty percent.
 Specify a percent to change it.
 Example: <kbd>!afk% 50</kbd>
 - <kbd>!afk$ _amount_</kbd> - Announces to chat the current afkreroll penalty amount.
 Specify an amount to change it.
 Example: <kbd>!afk$ 1</kbd>
 - <kbd>!setcurrency _name_</kbd>- Announces the name of the currency.
 The term for luck granted by this bot is referenced as a currency, which is something you hold on to and can be named anything you want with this command.
 The default name for this currency is Token(s).
 Example: <kbd>!setcurrency Stripper Cash</kbd>